FNUAreena/fall-2025-group9/README.md

 The goal is simple:
 👉 Reduce food waste, improve planning, and optimize meal production costs across the district.

-### 🎯 Project Goal
-To develop a predictive system that enables FCPS to reduce food waste, improve budgetary planning, and optimize operational efficiency by forecasting daily school meal production costs using machine learning and deep learning models.

 # 🏷️ Badges

 <p align="left">